robwatsongtr/crucibleBuild/README.md

 ## The Curriculum: Luthor

 As mentioed above, the first and flagship project is **Luthor** — a Turing-complete interpreted programming language built in two passes.
 To keep the focus tight and on the 'lexer -> parser -> interpreter' pipeline, functions and closures were omitted.
 See [`luthor_curriculum/luthor_overview.md`](luthor_curriculum/luthor_overview.md) for the full learner-facing introduction.
+Also in that directory are a complete set of reference documents covering the key concepts in language design and implementation from lexer to interpreter.

 **Pass 1: Python**
 Build the full pipeline: lexer, parser (recursive descent), AST nodes, and a tree-walking interpreter.
 Python lets you focus on the concepts without fighting the language.